MohistMC/Mohist/README.md

 ## Mohist

 ## It is highly recommended to use the 1.5+ version to quickly resolve known and unknown errors!
-#### We have not left, except here, all other places are fake!
-Please don't be fooled!

 [![](https://ci.codemc.org/buildStatus/icon?job=Mohist-Community%2FMohist-1.12.2)](https://ci.codemc.org/job/Mohist-Community/job/Mohist-1.12.2/)
 ![](https://img.shields.io/github/stars/Mohist-Community/Mohist.svg?label=Stars)